Here are some answers to frequently asked questions.

 What kinds of clients do you see?

 I work with teens, individual adults, and couples of all genders and orientations.
-Clients under 18 need their parents to sign a permission slip acknowledging that I will not share what their teens say during the session except in a case where I suspect the teens may be a danger to themselves or others.
+Clients under 18 need their parents or caregivers to sign a permission slip acknowledging that I will not share what their teens say during the session except in a case where I suspect the teens may be a danger to themselves or others.
 When I work with pre-adolescents, parents/guardians remain with them during sessions and workshops.

 Is your service covered by insurance?

 Insurance companies don’t currently reimburse for sexuality counseling education.
 However, you may be able to use your workplace health savings account to offset consultation; it’s worth asking!

 No, you do not.
 While healthcare providers and therapists often refer patients to me, you’re welcome to call independently.
 No referral slip is necessary.